LordDashMe/knowledge/RDBMS/Form Normalization.md

 ## Simplified Definition

 1. 1NF - must be atomic table and no duplicate in any direction.
-2. 2NF - if any column dependent on primary key, create different table.
+2. 2NF - must passed the 1NF and if any column dependent on primary key, create different table to pass the 2NF.
-3. 3NF - if any column not dependent on primary key but dependent on any other column in same table, create a new table.
+3. 3NF - must passed the 2NF and if any column not dependent on primary key but dependent on any other column in same table, create a new table to pass the 3NF.